marvin-hansen/goSM/README.md

 ## Configuration

-For the bulk of standard use cases, just use the utils to generate the configuration, and you're good to go.
+For the bulk of standard use cases, just use the utils to generate the configuration.

 You can instantiate the config struct yourself and add values as you like.
-However, you will easily there is actually little wiggle room for customization other than adding custom ID strings mainly because to make configurations a simple and robust as possible.
+However, there is actually little wiggle room for customization other than adding custom generated ID strings mainly because to make configurations a simple and robust as possible.
+More customization would require you to re-implement the public interfaces and at this point you may consider using gocron directily.

 ## Timezone support